Culture of Saudi Arabia: Women

+Saudi Arabia's male guardianship system has been narrowed through a series of legal reforms.
+Women may obtain their own passports, and those aged 21 and older may travel abroad without a male guardian's prior permission.
+Women are also no longer legally required to obtain a male guardian's prior consent to work.
+Saudi labor law prohibits discrimination in the right to work on the basis of sex.
+Guardianship provisions remain in family law: under the Personal Status Law, a valid marriage requires the woman's consent and an offer by her guardian.
+A guardian may not marry a woman without her consent, and if he prevents her from marrying a suitable man whom she has accepted, a court may conduct the marriage or transfer the marriage guardianship.

 In the courts, the testimony of a woman equals half of a man's and the testimony of one man equals that of two women in family and inheritance law.
 Men are permitted up to four wives, but women are permitted no more than one husband.
 Men need no legal justification to unilaterally divorce their wives (talaq), while a woman can only obtain a divorce with the consent of her husband or judicially if her husband has harmed her.
 With regard to the law of inheritance, the Quran specifies that fixed portions of the deceased's estate must be left to the "Qu'ranic heirs" and so daughters of the deceased will receive half of their brothers.

 Saudi women's lives are also shaped by Wahhabi religious policy of strict gender segregation.
 In health, obesity is a problem among middle and upper class Saudi women, who have domestic servants to do traditional work and have limited ability to leave their house.
-School sports for girls is forbidden, but as of April 2014, Saudi authorities in the education ministry have been asked by the Shoura Council to consider lifting that ban (with the proviso that any sports conform to Sharia rules on dress and gender segregation, according to the official SPA news agency).

-In the public sphere restaurants have specially designated family sections women are required to use.
-They are also required to wear an abaya and at the very least cover their hair.
-Women, until June 2018 were forbidden to drive (though exception prior to 2018 were usually made in rural areas).
-(These restrictions are usually enforced by the "religious police", known as the mutaween.)
-Women have been promised the vote in 2015 municipal elections.
+In 2017, Saudi Arabia's Ministry of Education introduced physical education in girls' public schools, reversing the previous ban on school sports for girls.
+The program was implemented gradually according to each school's available facilities and qualified female staff.
+By 2023, the ministry reported that it had equipped more than 200 sports halls at public girls' schools and had begun incorporating physical education into the curriculum for female students.

+Women first voted and stood as candidates in municipal elections in 2015.
+Women have been permitted to drive since 24 June 2018.
+Since 2019, restaurants in Saudi Arabia have not been required to maintain separate sections or entrances for men and families, although individual establishments may choose to do so.
+Public-decency regulations prohibit wearing indecent clothing in public and do not specify an abaya or head covering.